fmachanda/Orbital-Simulator/README.md

 ## Satellite Setup

-To setup the initial states of the satellites, open `setup.py`.
+To setup the initial states of the satellites, open `setup.py` with a text editor.
 You should see some lines of code that create a list of satellites, such as this:

 ```python
 satellites = [